Fenimorea abscondita

 Fenimorea abscondita is a species of sea snail, a marine gastropod mollusc in the family Drilliidae.

 Description

 The length of this marine shell varies between 20 mm and 36 mm.
+The shell is fusiform, anteriorly truncated and has a glossy surface with a high spire.

 Distribution

-This marine species occurs off Florida, USA.
+This marine species occurs off west Florida, Usa off the shores of Levy, Pinellas, Hillsborough, Naples, Collier and in the gulf of mexico at depths of 150 ft (46 m).

+Etymology

+Fenimorea absconditus comes from the Latin adjective "absconditus".